donwatkins/PyStudents4Good/Wednesday.md

         t.left(91)
 ```
 1. Save the code and give  it a name like 'ColorSquareSpiralFunction.py.
+2. 'Run' the code.
+Then open the REPL.
-2. Open up the 'REPL' and enter 'ColorSquareSpiral()' and press enter.
+3. Open up the 'REPL' and enter 'ColorSquareSpiral()' and press enter.
-3. What happened?
+4. What happened?